Bwgga/Bwgga/README.md

 theoretical topics like Ramsey theory), and electronics related things.

-I am confident that I'll keep being curious about new technologies and programming techniques, and that I'll keep strengthening my skills but challenging myself with weird projects.
+I am confident that I'll keep being curious about new technologies and programming techniques, and that I'll keep strengthening my skills by challenging myself with weird projects.

 You can contact me at giovanna.gratton.amorim@gmail.com.